Saturday, March 26, 2011

 Delayed Cosmic Posting

+No time to write the cosmic dust article right now.
+Since both of my parents are working on my birthday, they are deciding to do everything tonight.
+I should have it up either late tonight or tomorrow, the new poll will be up in a couple of minutes.
 I have also spent most of the day messing around with Firefox 4, which just dropped.
 I am enjoying it so far, just a little bit to get used to.
 I do suggest the Omnibar add-on if you get it though.
-That is probably the only Chrome feature I have really enjoys and am happy to see it implemented in Firefox.
+That is probably the only Chrome feature I have really enjoys and am happy to see it implemented in Firef...

 Monday, March 21, 2011